 - Official undergraduate transcript

 The minimum undergraduate GPA requirement is 2.75.
 We accept either GRE or GMAT.
-The minimum for GMAT is 600.
-The minimum for GRE Verbal is 152, and the minimum for GRE Quantitative is also 152.
+The minimum for GMAT is 550.
+The minimum for GRE is 300 (V+Q+writing).
 We accept either TOEFL or IELTS: minimum TOEFL score is 550 (paper-based) 213 (computer-based), or 79 (internet-based).
-The minimum IELTS score is 6.5
+The minimum IELTS score is 6.5.
+However, the TOEFL/IELTS minimum requirement can be waived through a Skype interview.

 The Graduate School address is: